-Every week during our recruit training there was an invitation promulgated in Station Routine Orders (SROs) that I am very glad I didn't accept.
+Every week during our recruit training there was an invitation promulgated in Station Routine Orders (SROs) that I am very glad I didn’t accept.
 Volunteers were required at the Common Cold Centre at Porton Down, near Salisbury.
 They would spend a week there and receive a few shillings a day additional pay.
-Only minor discomfort, similar to that associated with a winter cold, would be experienced, explained the invitation.
+Only minor discomfort, like that associated with a winter cold, would be experienced, explained the invitation.
 Our Drill Instructors told us that if we volunteered we would be re-coursed and that would inevitably delay our graduation by several weeks.
-Tempting though the money offer was, I don't think anyone from our flight volunteered.
+Tempting though the money offer was, I don’t think anyone from our flight volunteered.

 One day we were shown a film about venereal diseases which had some very explicit scenes showing real sufferers of the 'unmentionable diseases' the MOD at Cardington had told us about.
 One lad got up half way through the film and stumbled towards the door.
 "Where d'you think you're going, airman?" barked the corporal at the door but then, seeing the recruit's ashen face, got out of the way just in time to avoid a stream of vomit.
 That film was followed immediately by a film about blood donors.

 On the weekend of my 18th birthday, my 31st day in the RAF, we had our first 48 hour pass and most of us went home.
 Weekend passes were for exactly 36, 48 or 72 hours but why such precision was necessary was never explained.
 There was a fleet of private hire buses contracted for all 48 and 72 hour passes and they were routed to take in the major cities.
 My return ticket to Leeds cost 25 shillings which used up almost all my available money.